tainn/cordhook/README.md

 ## Usage

-A collection of all keys is available in the provided `ookami/raw` module, from where the inital form is also loaded.
+A collection of all keys is available in the constructor.

 ```py
 import ookami